OpenDirective/opendirective.github.io/_posts/2022-03-26-web-native-development-with-stackblitz.md

 Many web apps use a mashup of third party services accessed via HTTP APIs, with backend services and files hosted in cloud and edge services.
 This provides many business and technical benefits.

 As many front ends have become more JavaScript centric, several developer services arrived to provide rich on-line app-like development environments.
 These show an editor side-by-side with a preview of the web content.
+But these services still use traditional servers.
+Plus, your app's backend still needs to be developed, even if using a back end as a Service (BaaS).
+Many developers still build locally and then push to deployment.

 A shout out here to Microsoft Visual Studio code for providing a web native rich IDE experience based on their Monaco editor.
 Plus a shout out to Google and Electron who's V8 browser core powered the initial desktop version of VS Code, opening the possibilities..